astrapi69/jaulp-wicket/README.md

 The components are also designed to be customised so the user can provide they own components over factory methods.

+## License

+The source code comes under the liberal Apache License V2.0, making jaulp.wicket great for all types of wicket applications.

 ## Maven projects and install

 Add the following maven dependency to your project `pom.xml` if you want to import components: